Tax Software for Small Business: TurboTax vs H&R Block vs FreeTaxUSA

 You can ask questions like:

-The tax pro can see your screen and walk you through specific sections.
+A tax expert can see your screen and walk you through specific sections.
 However, this support does not include a final review of your completed return.
 If you want a tax pro to review and sign off on your return before filing, that's an additional upgrade (Tax Pro Review, pricing varies).

 AI Tax Assist